Datun Mountain: History

 The mountain first erupted 2.5 million years ago, while 700,000 years later, another eruption split the mountain into multiple peaks.
 The latest eruption occurred 5,000-6,000 years ago.

 Climbing

-The mountain is accessible via the Datunshan Trail.
-It has an elevation gain of 247 m (810 ft) and takes around 1.5-2 hours round-trip.
+The shortest path to the mountain is via the Bailaka highway and Datunshan Trail from the north.
+It has an elevation gain of 247 m (810 ft) and takes around 1.5–2 hours round-trip.